 Adjoint Faculty Appointments

-The titles Professor Adjoint, Associate Professor Adjoint, or Assistant Professor Adjoint are used to designate individuals, such as employees of other universities, government agencies or other institutions who offer courses or supervise academic programs without compensation above their regular salary.
-Their academic qualifications should be similar to those of regular faculty in the full Professor, Associate Professor, or Assistant Professor ranks.
+The “adjoint” designation, applied at the end of a faculty title, is used for individuals, such as employees of other universities, national research institutes, or other agencies or institutions, who offer courses or supervise academic programs with or without compensation from the University of Colorado.
+Their academic qualifications should be similar to those of regular faculty in the full Professor, Associate Professor, or Assistant Professor ranks.These appointments are at-will.

 Adjunct